On this page you will find the locations of the bus and train stations in Barcelona.

 - Where is it?
 The north-west of the city, a ten-minute walk from Plaça de Espanya.
 Metro is Sants Estació, though it is usually quicker to get to via train from Passeig de Gracia, Plaça de Catalunya, Arc de Triomf or Estació de Francia.

-- For Travel to: International bus destinations and most domestic train destinations.
-For train services to the north of Barcelona, see Estació de França and for domestic buses see Estació del Nord.
+- For Travel to: International bus destinations and most domestic and international train destinations.

 - More information on Sants Station in Barcelona